International Marblehead

 The International Marblehead is a class of radio controlled sailing yacht used for competitive racing.
 It is a measurement controlled class administered by the International Radio Sailing Association.

-As a designated International IRSA class it is entitled to hold World Championships officially recognised by the International Sailing Federation.
-A Marblehead has a maximum length of 1290 mm and a maximum draught of ca 700 mm, but no minimum displacement.
-Up to six rigs are allowed, the tallest being about 2200 mm.
+As a designated International IRSA class it is entitled to hold World Championships officially recognised by the World Sailing.

+History

+The class predates radio sailing with it initially used for racing on ponds using vane steering systems.